Santos ‘Bestie’ Is Far-Right Activist Tied to Disgraced Albanian Prime Minister

 Albanian news outlets have questioned how the newly minted pundit and activist financed her travel bills and incessant activism, and wondered whether the funds had come from Berisha and his supporters.
 Experts on U.S. lobbying regulations expressed the same concerns.

-“It certainly looks bad, and the fact pattern certainly raised additional questions for me, and I think this fact pattern would raise additional questions for the Justice Department as well,” said Joshua Rosenstein, an attorney with the firm Sandler Reiff Lamb Rosenstein & Birkenstock.
+“The fact pattern certainly raised additional questions for me,” said Joshua Rosenstein, an attorney with the firm Sandler Reiff Lamb Rosenstein & Birkenstock.

 Rosenstein, like all of the legal authorities The Daily Beast consulted for this story, stressed that the crucial question is whether Kokalari had met the criteria to be considered an agent of a foreign principal under the federal Foreign Agent Registration Act.
 Crucial to this is whether Kokalari was ever compensated for her work, and whether she operated under the direction or control of another foreign actor.